zdravkov/kendo-docs/api/wrappers/php/Kendo/Data/DataSourceSchema.md

     ?>

 ### data
-Specifies the field from the response which contains the data items.
-If set to a function - the function will be called to return the data items for the current response.
+The field from the server response which contains the data items.
+Can be set to a functin which is called to return the data items for the response.

 #### Returns
 `\Kendo\Data\DataSourceSchema`